-- Aston Martin Lagonda apprenticeships - Intermediate, Advanced (Level 3, A-level standard) and Higher (Level 6, degree) awards are on offer in areas including manufacturing, paint, commercial, engineering, IT and design.
+- Aston Martin Lagonda apprenticeships - Intermediate (Level 2), Advanced (Level 3, A-level standard) and Higher (Level 6, degree) awards are on offer in areas including manufacturing, paint, commercial, engineering, IT and design.
 The salary for the four-year programme is £10,591, although this could rise to £12,936 after six months.

 - Jaguar Land Rover apprenticeships - an Advanced (Level 3) technical apprenticeship with the car manufacturer involves spending four years learning the engineering or manufacturing basics, as you earn a wage of £13,000.
 The organisation also offers a Higher Apprenticeship programme and a Digital Technology and Solutions Degree Apprenticeship.